 Assisting Toddlers with Emotional Development

 As previously mentioned, toddlers are at a stage where they want to express themselves and they want to explore the world.
 In the mind of a three-year-old, this is the only goal.
 Children at this age are egocentric, meaning they don’t see the world the way adults see the world.
 They are not thinking about the dangers in a situation, they are irrational and could sometimes be unrealistic.
 It is the stage where they throw tantrums and they could be very stubborn.
 Erikson’s theory still reminds parents that it is critical to allow their children to explore the limits of their abilities within an environment which is tolerant of failure.
 However, it is imperative to note that developing the ability to control your toddler’s emotions and behaviour is also a long process.
 Children continue to develop their social-emotional skills well into their teenage years, or even young adulthood (Children's Therapy & Family Resource Centre, 2011).
-The emotional growth will not happen overnight therefore parents must bear this in mind and exercise patients and show their toddler lots of love.
+The emotional growth will not happen overnight therefore parents must bear this in mind and exercise patience and show their toddler lots of love.

 What to do as a parent